Senior Agent and President

 Jamie Pritchett joined The Knight Agency in July of 2006 as Account Manager.
 Her background includes a strong foundation in the customer service arena, as well as extensive knowledge and experience in the areas of bookkeeping and contracts.
 Her knowledge of financial and human resources matters, as they specifically relate to the special needs of the publishing industry, makes her an invaluable asset to the agency team.

-Marketing and Associate Agent
+Media and Marketing Director, Associate Agent

 After working in the education field for over ten years, Travis turned his attention to writing, completing his first novel and helping others market their books as well.
 He launched a media business that has assisted both independent and New York Times bestselling authors with branding their work.
 He provides content and layout support for the agency newsletter, designs both advertorials and book covers, aids in the management of the agency’s social media venues, and processes digital titles through the assisted self-publishing program.